-BCS English question and answer (Part I)
+BCS English question and answer (Part II)

 The 44st Bangladesh Civil Service (BCS) preliminary examination will be held on 27 May 2022.
 The test will be held simultaneously in Dhaka, Rajshahi, Rangpur, Barishal, Khulna, Sylhet, Chattogram and Mymensingh centers, according to a press release of Bangladesh Public Service Commission (BPSC) issued today.